thehui87/Learning-Godot/import_textures.md

 # Importing Textures

-## Rationale

-### What For?

-Godot can work with images directly on the filesystem and open them just like any other resource.
-So the first issue that comes to mind is.. is it worth it?
-When developing 2D games specially, there's no denying that having the image files around in the filesystem in their standard formats (png, jpg, etc) is nice and useful.

-Still, there are a few advantages to using the texture importer.
-For 3D it's done automatically when importing models, but in 2D it must be done manually.

-## When NOT to import them.
+### Do NOT to import them.

-In most cases you **don't** want images imported.
+In most cases you **don't** want images imported when dealing with 2D and GUI.
 Just copy them to the filesystem.
 Read the tutorial on [exporting textures](export_textures) before continuing!

+### OK you _might_ want to import them.

 So, if you have read the previous tutorial basically using the texture importer gives you more finer grained control on how textures are imported.
-If you want to change flags such as repeat, filter, mip-maps, fix edges, etc PER texture, importing them is the best way to accomplish this.
+If you want to change flags such as repeat, filter, mip-maps, fix edges, etc _**PER texture**_, importing them is the best way to accomplish this.
 For the bulk, it's probably more comfortable to use the methods in the above mentioned link.

 ### Lack of MipMaps